 Reverse Pull Headgear

-The goal of the Reverse Pull Headgear is to encourage forward growth of the upper jaw, thus correcting the underbite and improving the facial appearance.
+The goal of the reverse pull headgear is to encourage forward growth of the upper jaw, which can correct the underbite and improve facial appearance.

-It is most common to use this appliance at a very young age, in fact, the younger the better!
-In some cases, which would eventually require jaw surgery, surgery can be avoided by proper and consistent use of the headgear.
+It is most common to use this appliance at a very young age; in fact, the younger, the better!
+In some cases which would eventually require jaw surgery, it can be avoided by proper and consistent use of the headgear.

-- It's important to wear the Headgear at least 14 hours a day.
-Wear the Headgear after school, after dinner, and all night long.
-The more consistently you wear your Headgear, the less total time you will ultimately need to wear it.
+- It’s crucial to wear the headgear at least 14 hours a day.
+Wear it after school, after dinner, and all night long.
+The more consistently you wear your headgear, the less total time you will ultimately need to wear it.